-Fresh surface water, including Relevance Not relevant Volume (megaliters/year) <not applicable=""></not> Please explain This source is not relevant because we do not use/withdraw water from this source.
+Relevance Volume (megaliters/year) Comparison with previous reporting year Primary reason for comparison with previous reporting year Please explain Fresh surface water, including rainwater, water from wetlands, rivers, and lakes Not relevant <not applicable=""></not> <not Applicable></not <not applicable=""></not> This source is not relevant because we do not use/withdraw water from this source.
 We do not anticipate any changes in our sites' withdrawal of fresh surface water in the foreseeable future.
-KDP is reliant on high quality water as a primary ingredient in our beverages, and therefore sources rainwater, water from wetlands, rivers, and lakes 10.074.11 гършаало and treats water from municipal and groundwater sources.
-Brackish surface water/Seawater Not relevant <not applicable=""></not> <not Applicable></not This source is not relevant because we do not use/withdraw water from this source.
+KDP is reliant on high quality water as a primary ingredient in our beverages, and therefore sources and treats water from municipal and groundwater sources.
+Brackish surface water/Seawater Not relevant <not applicable=""></not> <not Applicable></not <not applicable=""></not> This source is not relevant because we do not use/withdraw water from this source.
 We do not anticipate any changes in our sites' withdrawal of brackish surface water in the foreseeable future.
-Groundwater - renewable Relevant 2901 Lower Groundwater - renewable as a water source is considered relevant to our portfolio because there are six active KDP locations that rely on renewable groundwater for operations.
-KDP's water withdrawals from renewable groundwater sources are lower in 2021 (down 10% from 2020).
-Withdrawals from this source are lower because of our production needs and switching from groundwater to municipal water supply at one site.
-Additionally, our Mexico manufacturing relies on renewable-ground water and decreased use of this source by 6%.
+Groundwater - renewable Relevant 3018 Higher in business Groundwater - renewable as a water source is considered relevant to our portfolio because there are five active KDP locations that rely on renewable groundwater for operations.
+KDP's water withdrawals from renewable groundwater sources are higher in 2022 (up 6% from 2021).
+Withdrawals from this source increased slightly because of our overall increase to production compared to 2021.
 Our US sites rely heavily on municipal water.
-As we work towards our commitment to improve our water use efficiency by 20% by 2025 we expect our use of this source to potentially decrease.
-Thresholds used include: Less than (51) much lower, (6)-(50) lower, (5)-5 about the same, 6-50 Higher, greater than 51 much higher.
-Groundwater - non-renewable Not relevant <not applicable=""></not> <not Applicable></not This source is not relevant because we do not use/withdraw water from this source.
-We do not anticipate any changes in our sites' withdrawal of fresh surface water in the foreseeable future.
-KDP is reliant on high quality water as a primary ingredient in our beverages, and therefore sources and treats water from municipal and groundwater sources.
-Produced/Entrained water Not relevant <not applicable=""></not> <not Applicable></not This source is not relevant because we do not use/withdraw water from this source.
-We do not anticipate any changes in our sites' withdrawal of fresh surface water in the foreseeable future.
-KDP is reliant on high quality water as a primary ingredient in our beverages, and therefore sources and treats water from municipal and groundwater sources.
-Third party sources Relevant 10485 Higher Third party sources are considered relevant water sources because a majority of our water is purchased from local municipalities.
-KDP does not plan to change this because of our reliance on high quality water for use in our beverages.
-KDP's water withdrawals from third-party sources increased slightly (6%) compared to 2020 due to increases in production.
+As we work towards our commitment to improve our water use efficiency by 20% by 2025, we expect our use of this source to potentially decrease.
+Thresholds used include less than (51) much lower, (6)-(50) lower, (5)-5 about the same, 6-50 Higher, greater than 51 much higher.
+Groundwater - non-renewable Not relevant <not applicable=""></not> <not Applicable></not <not applicable=""></not> A majority of water is purchased from local municipalities.
+We expect this withdrawal amount to remain the same into the foreseeable future.
+Produced/Entrained water Not relevant <not applicable=""></not> <not Applicable></not <not applicable=""></not> A majority of water is purchased from local municipalities.
+We expect this withdrawal amount to remain the same into the foreseeable future.
+Third party sources Relevant 10698 About the same in business activity Third party sources are considered relevant water sources because a majority of our water is purchased from local municipalities.
+KDP's water withdrawals from third-party sources increased slightly (2%) compared to 2021.
+Withdrawals from this source increased slightly because of our overall increase to production compared to 2021.
 As we work towards our commitment to improve our water use ratio by 20% by 2025, we expect our reliance on water sourced from third parties to potentially decrease.
-Thresholds used include: Less than (51) much lower, (6)-(50) lower, (5)-5 about the same, 6-50 Higher, greater than 51 much higher.
+Thresholds used include less than (51) much lower, (6)-(50) lower, (5)-5 about the same, 6-50 Higher, greater than 51 much higher.